Trigger warning: descriptions of sexual assault, rape culture, street harassment

 To the men who have sexually assaulted me,

-You are not a monster.
+You were not born a monster.
 You did not come out of nowhere, emerging from the shadows to shatter the life of an innocent girl.
 You are not unexpected or unique.
 You were simply following the example of those around you.
 You are a product of our society.

 When you were three, you were forced to hug and kiss people even when you didn’t want to.
 You learned that it’s okay for people to make you uncomfortable if it makes them happy.